92 Comments

 Expand full comment

 Without any complexity, danger, or challenge to your characters in an RPG all the drama and action come from the players and game master.
 It's like playing a book but it will almost always be missing those dynamic elements that make for a good story.
 There are few instances for your characters to show ingenuity, unexpected surprises to take them out of their comfort zone, moments to push them in new and exciting directions, or struggles to help them grow.
-It's perfect for well the theater club types but it will never equal a great tale of adventure.
+It's perfect for the theater club types but it will never equal a great tale of adventure.

 You know, you are kind of right about the de-civilization thing.
 I didn't fully appreciate it until I got done writing my response but even the kinds of silly stories we make out of fictional tabletop characters say quite a bit about us.